 5. Avoid placing one cookie sheet on top of the other and bake only one cookie sheet at a time placing it on the middle rack.
 Always check the minimum baking time for the recipe you're using to avoid a baking disaster.
 If you want a gooey center, bake them for a minute or two less than what is needed.

-Now that you know you can bake, here our 10 best healthy cookie recipes for you and your kids that you can enjoy without feeling guilty.
+Here are 9 best healthy cookie recipes for you and your kids that you can enjoy without feeling guilty:

 1. Ragi Cookies

 Recipe by Chef Seema Chandra